January 19–20, 2025 nor'easter: Pennsylvania, New Jersey and New York

 Several vehicles, including two tractor trailers were involved in a pileup on Interstate 80 in Pennsylvania in Clearfield County, Pennsylvania, with a state trooper's car also being involved in the wreck.
 At least one person was injured as a result.

 Within the state of New Jersey, thundersnow was officially reported within Essex County by the National Weather Service office in New York.
 Remarkably, no accidents occurred within the state, despite a majority of New Jersey receiving snow totals of 4–6 in, mainly in the northern half of the state.

 Near New York City, New York, a full ground delay program was enacted at the John F. Kennedy International Airport.
 Snowfall totals varied within the New York metropolitan area, due to precipitation mixing early on, with the highest being 8.1 in at Highland Mills.
-Comparetively, a total of only 1.6 in of snow had fallen at Central Park.
+Comparatively, a total of only 1.6 in of snow had fallen at Central Park.